10 Memorial Day Pet Safety Tips

 We love bringing our pets places, it means we get to spend more time with them!
 However, when you bring your pet to an outing, be sure he’s wearing his collar with up-to-date ID tags just in case he were to wander off.
 It never hurts to be careful.
 Click here to learn more about what to put on your pet’s ID tags.

-At Full Circle Veterinary Care we also recommend microchipping your pet.
+We hope you enjoyed this article about Memorial Day Pet Safety Tips.
+At Full Circle Veterinary Care we also recommend micro-chipping your pet.
 It is inexpensive and a big help in returning your pet, especially if the collar and id is lost or removed.
 See our blog article on Why Microchip Your Pets?
 It May Be a Passport Home.

 If you have any questions or concerns, you should always visit or call your veterinarian — they are your best resource to ensure the health and well-being of your pets.